Saturday, December 2, 2017

 Marcia was trying to sleep in the tent while I sat by the campfire sipping snakebite tonic just in case the snakey people were planning sneaky snake shinanigans.
 I fired off a round to see if the gun worked and hit our black Nissan pickup truck that I couldn't see in the black of night and the fog of snakebite tonic.

 It was only a flesh wound.
-The coyotes were chuckling.
+Somewhere in the night, I heard coyotes chuckling.